mmistakes/minimal-mistakes/_posts/2024-07-17-bags-of-URIs-all-the-way-down.md

 After discussing the problem widely with stakeholders inside and outside of that community, Joshua Tan asked me to propose a technological approach to the para-legal identity of decentralization autonomous organizations.
 I do not claim to be an expert in any of the domains touched by this problem set, but at least I'm comfortable proposing solutions to thorny interdisciplinary problems, which seems to be the prime qualification for this kind of work.

-I'll start with my understanding of the main problems that could be solved by a DAO identifier scheme (be it a DID method or otherwise), sketch out the shape of a solution, and then make a few concrete proposals at a high level.
+I'll start with my understanding of the main problems that could be solved by a DAO identifier scheme (be it a DID method or otherwise), written in a playful provocative (maybe even bullying) tone, then sketch out the shape of a solution and a few high-level approaches, and only then turn to a list of candidate solutions, to be validated and elaborated later (perhaps even prototyped in miniature?).
 Doing any more single-handedly wouldn't be appropriate, so I'll throw that bucket of chum into the deliberative waters and see what questions and next steps the groups come up with.

 ## Problems